 Interest bearing borrowings disclosed in note 15 are carried at fair value.
-This valuation was established at balance date by reference to significant observable inputs (level 2 under AASB 13), being the amount paid shortly after balance date to extinguish the liability (refer notes 15 and 24).
+This valuation at balance date was based on an exit price that established by reference to significant observable inputs (level 2 under AASB 13), being the amount paid shortly after balance date to extinguish the liability (refer note 15).